PaperbagLife/112-Term-Project-CV-Shooter/README.txt

 Description:
 A top-down space shooter game controlled by red color detection with opencv, hence the name CV Shooter.
 Run the project by running __init__.py as a file (ctrl+shift+e).
-Library used: OpenCV and pygame on Python 3.6!!!
+Library used: OpenCV + imutils and pygame on Python 3.6!!! do pip install imutils
 A webcam is required to use opencv.
 ShortCut command:
 Arrow keys can move the character on top of opencv